-Now that we’ve covered the importance of relationships at work, let’s talk about the types of work relationships that exist.
-Understanding the different types can help you determine the role your existing relationships play, and which ones you may be lacking.
+Now that we’ve covered the importance of relationships at work, let’s talk about the types of work relationships.
+Understanding the different types of work relationships can help you determine the role your existing relationships play, and which ones you may be lacking.

 Second, there are two types of work relationships: professional and personal.
 Professional relationships are solely for the purpose of getting your work done.
 They help you advance your career and would not exist if not for your job.
 Personal relationships at work are those you have in the workplace for social reasons.
 They don’t impact your job other than they improve workplace satisfaction (by up to 96 percent!) and keep you sane.

-These categories of work relationships are not mutually exclusive–some people will fall into both the professional and personal categories.
+These different types of work relationships are not mutually exclusive – some people will fall into both the professional and personal categories.
 These are the truly important relationships that make work fun and productive.

 With that understanding, let’s learn about the 7 Types of Work Relationships (in order of intimacy, from lowest to highest):

 Description: Co-worker relationships are neither professional nor personal, but merely circumstantial.
 They are acquaintances through your company, but beyond working for the same organization, you have very little interaction with them.

 Role: Co-workers serve little role professionally or personally, but serve a valuable role in that they are often the pool of people from which other, more meaningful relationships will be established.

 Description: Team-members are fellow employees who work on the same team as you.
 This could be the team you work with on a daily basis, a committee you’ve joined or a group working together for a single activity.